rogall-e/DSSG-Data-Engineering-Workshop/docs/1_store/data-evolution.md

 !!! note "Disclaimer"

-    I am sketching a totally artificial and simplified evolution of differen stages of  data in organisations.
+    I am sketching a totally artificial and simplified evolution of stages for data in organisations.
 The goal is to show the different phases of data engineering and the different challenges that come with it.

 === "Small Orgs - No Data Person"
     - Analytical needs are solved via direct communication